The Best Things to do in Bukhara, Uzbekistan

 How to get there: From Markazi bazaar bus 202 leaves to Chor Bakr.

-The summer palace of the kings of Bukhara is among the top things to do near Bukhara.
+The Sitora i Mokha palace or summer palace of the Bukhara kings is among the top things to do near Bukhara.
 It gives an insight into court life in a time when the influence of the Bukhara emir was decreasing and the Soviet Union was about to take control.

 How to get there: from the bus station, bus 70 and 71 leave to the palace